CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 > Notice!
 The entire grid can be filtered and sorted

 11. From the filter menu, select the **Resource Group** filter and **select all** under the Value.
-Again from the filter menu, select **Recommendations**, uncheck **select all** option under the Value and then select the **Auditing on SQL Server should be enabled** and click on **Ok**.
+Again from the filter menu, select **Recommendations**, uncheck the **select all** option under the Value and then select the **Auditing on SQL Server should be enabled** and click on **Ok**.
 You can also use the search area within the filter to better find across the list.
 When you are done exploring remember to clear your filter.

     **Note**: If you don't see **Auditing on SQL Server should be enabled** in search that means it is not loaded yet to recommendations, Note down this step number and verify this after some time.

-12. Tags is a very common asset management feature within Azure.
+12. Tags are a very common asset management feature within Azure.
 With the help of this feature, resources can be tagged using a Tag name and value.
 These assigned tags can organize your assets and categorize them with the help of filters.
 Let us now assign the following Tags:

 * Filter the **Resource type** column to include only **App Services**: Select the **Resource type** filter and select **app services** under the Value and Click on **OK**
-* **Select** the checkboxes of the two app service named as *asclab-fa-xx* and *asclab-app-xx*.
+* **Select** the checkboxes of the two app services named *asclab-fa-xx* and *asclab-app-xx*.
 (Here **xx** is the unique id of resource).
 * From the top menu, click **Assign tags**
 * Assign `Environment` as the name and  `Production` as the value.
 * Click **Save**.